-Martin Lazar is associate professor at the University of Dubrovnik.
+Martin Lazar is professor at the University of Dubrovnik.
 His research interests are related to:

 - Control theory: Control of parameter dependent systems (greedy control, averaged control), optimal control of parabolic problems